digital-culture-seminar/hunterstabler_poetry_repo/README.md

 ## A Testuary Exegesis
 ```
-Only you have the goodliest view Of this sweet spot, Some fainter gleamings o'er his book: Who had power To make me sick Of joy and pain; Clasp'd like a milk-white lamb that bleats For man's protection.
+Only you have the goodliest view of this sweet spot, Some fainter gleamings o'er his book:
+Who had power to make me sick of joy and pain;
+Clasp'd like a milk-white lamb that bleats For man's protection.
 ```

 ```